I. DEFINING THE RESEARCH PAPER

-C. Critical Approaches: Whether you knew it or not, you adopted a specific approach to analyzing literature in both of the essays you wrote for class, namely a "formalist" approach to interpretation.
-For the second essay, some of you focused on how the historical, political, and/or social context informed the work; this was called an "historical" approach to interpretation.
-There are, of course, a number of other "critical" approaches to interpreting literature, such as feminist, Marxist, pluralist, structuralist, poststructuralist, sociological, biographical, etc.
+C. Critical Approaches: Truth be known, essays #1 and #2 adopted a specific approach to analyzing literature in a "formalist" approach to interpretation.
+For the second essay, some papers focused on how the historical, political, and/or social context informed the work; this was called an "historical" approach to interpretation.
+There are, of course, a number of other "critical" approaches to interpreting literature, such as feminist, Marxist, pluralist, structuralist, post-structuralist, sociological, biographical.

 III.
 CHOOSING A RESEARCH TOPIC

-Choosing a topic is a difficult task, but let yourself be guided by your knowledge of the text.
-There is a good chance that in reading the text (or texts) carefully and in choosing an angle of analysis, you will have already in a sense decided what it is you would like to write about/argue.
-An excellent way of making that decision more clear is to write out several possible titles for your paper.
+There is a good chance that after thoroughly reading the text (or texts) and choosing an angle of analysis, there is already a sense of what to argue in this assignment.
+An excellent way of making that decision more clear is to write out several possible titles for the research paper.
 For example, a title that reads "Religion and Politics in James Joyce's Dubliners" will likely adopt an "historical" approach to the text and discuss such issues as how the story both critiques and embodies the ideologies of late nineteenth and early twentieth-century Dublin.
-On the other hand, a title that reads "Symbols in the Short Works of Ernest Hemingway" will adopt a more "formalist" approach to interpretation and will likely be focused around an extremely careful discussion of the text.
+Whereas, a title that reads "Symbols in the Short Works of Ernest Hemingway" will adopt a more "formalist" approach to interpretation and will likely be focused around an extremely careful discussion of the text.

 IV.
 DEFINING THE PARTS OF THE RESEARCH PAPER

-- The Thesis Statement: As you surely know by now, a thesis statement is the main point you are trying to make about the literature you are discussing.
-All of the information in your paper should, in one way or another, work to support your thesis statement.
+- The Thesis Statement: A thesis statement is the main point about the literature under discussion.
+All of the information in this paper should, support the thesis statement.
 A good thesis statement is ARGUMENTATIVE in nature and is supported with a detailed interpretation of the text (or texts).
-You DO NOT want a thesis statement that is FACTUAL (Raymond Carver is a man), or that is SPECULATIVE (What if Raymond Carver is really a woman?), or that states an OPINION (Not only is Raymond Carver a bad writer, he's also ugly).
+Do not write want a thesis statement that is FACTUAL (Toby Keith is a man), or that is SPECULATIVE (What if Toby Keith is really a woman?), or that states an OPINION (Not only is Toby Keith a bad writer, he is also ugly).

-B. Primary Material: The text, or texts, that you choose to write about are called your primary texts.
-They are the main material that your thesis is organized around.
-In other words, "primary quotations" will serve as your primary form of support (textual evidence).
+B. Primary Material: The text, or texts that the paper is based upon are called primary texts.
+They are the main material that the thesis is organized around.
+In other words, "primary quotations" will serve as the primary form of support (textual evidence).

-C. Secondary Material: The research you will do ABOUT the author(s), text(s), and/or critical approach(es) is considered your secondary or "outside" material.
-In other words, you will be gathering information from outside sources that are relevant to your thesis and which help support your main points.
-Your goal is to balance your paper with your own analysis, with direct quotes from the text(s), and with quotes from others (secondary sources) who have written about the author(s) and/or text(s) you are discussing.
+C. Secondary Material: The research may revolve around the author(s), text(s), and/or critical approach(es) is considered the secondary or "outside" material.
+In other words, the gathering information from outside sources that are relevant to the thesis and which helps support the main points.
+The goal is to balance this paper with focused analysis, with direct quotes from the text(s), and with quotes from others (secondary sources) who have written about the author(s) and/or text(s) under discussion.

 V. THE DEFINITIVE GUIDE TO CONDUCTING RESEARCH

-When conducting research on a piece of literature, you should attempt to confine your research to reputable sources.
+When conducting research on a piece of literature, confine the research to reputable sources.
 In general, books and journals are considered reputable sources, while magazines and newspaper articles are considered non-reputable sources.
-There are, of course, exceptions to the rule, so if you find something that you would like to include in your paper as a secondary source, feel free to discuss the matter with me.
+There are, of course, exceptions to the rule, so if an outside sourceis questionable please discuss this source with me.

-As you may or may not know, LAMC's library subscribes to several academic databases, many of which contain full-text reprints of scholarly articles from reputable journals.
-In general, you will want to conduct your research by using these resources.
-In addition, if you conduct a search of the LAMC library's catalog, you will undoubtedly find a wealth of relevant material, including collections of essays on specific writers and histories of specific literary periods.
+LAMC's library subscribes to several academic databases, many of which contain full-text reprints of scholarly articles from reputable journals.
+In general, conduct researching by using these resources.
+In addition, LAMC library's catalog, is a wealth of relevant material, including collections of essays on specific writers and histories of specific literary periods.

 VI.
 SOME RULES FOR WRITING

-- Include the title(s) and author(s) you are discussing in the first or second paragraph of your paper.
+- Include the title(s) and author(s) under discussion in the Introduction .

-- Assume your reader has read the stories or poems you are discussing but does not remember them in detail.
-In other words, be sure to provide your readers with enough information (textual examples, etc.) so he or she can follow your analysis.
+- Assume the reader has read the stories or poems under discussion.
+Be sure to provide the reader with enough information (textual examples, etc.) to follow the analysis.

-- When you directly quote something, make sure you incorporate the quote into your own analysis.
-Do not simply stick the quote into the middle of your writing.
-You must introduce it and then comment on it.
+- Incorporate quotes into the analysis.
+Do not simply stick the quote into the middle of the writing.
+Properly introduce it and then discuss it completely.
 In other words, make sure the context of the quote is clear, why it is important, and what it is helping to prove.

-- If you are using a quote that is longer than four (4) lines (when you type it in your paper), indent the entire quotation and remove the quotation marks.
+- If using a quote that is longer than four (4) lines (when you type it in your paper), indent the entire quotation and remove the quotation marks.

-- Don't plagiarize.
+- Do not plagiarize.
 Plagiarism is grounds for failing the class and for possible dismissal from the college.
-Remember to cite a source even if you don't take the sentence(s) word for word.
+Always remember to cite a source.

 VII.
 WORKS CITED PAGE